-Howard A. Schieferdeck Congratulations To The Volunteers Of The Year Two individuates certification, als were recognized for their trustees Asservice on the City's resident boards.
-Mr. David S. O'Connor tation Advisoreceived the 2014 served on the Volunteer of the Year Award for his 15-year service on the Police Officers & Firefighters Pension Trust Fund Board.
-Mr. O'Connor recently earned his Certified Public Pension Trustee certification, the highest distinction offered by the Florida Public Pension Trustees Association.
-Mr. Michael Dabby, the second recipient, was recognized for his work on the Planning & Zoning Commission and Transportation Advisory Board.
-He also has served on the Board of Zoning Adjustment, Maitland Ad Hoc Off-Street Parking Committee, and the Lake Avenue Widening Ad Hoc Committee.
+15-year service on the Police Officers & Firefighters Pension Trust Fund Board.
+Mr. O'Connor recently earned his Certified Public Pension Trustee Congratulations To The Volunteers Of The Year certification, the highest distinction Two individuoffered by the Florida Public Pension als were recognized for their Trustees Association.
+Mr. Michael service on the Dabby, the second recipient, was rec-City's resident ognized for his work on the Planning boards.
+Mr. Da-& Zoning Commission and Transporvid S. O'Connor tation Advisory Board.
+He also has received the 2014 served on the Board of Zoning Ad-Volunteer of the Year Award for his justment, Maitland Ad Hoc Off-Street enue Widening Ad Hoc Committee.
 From left to right: Mr. David S. O'Connor, Mayor Howard A. Schieferdecker, and Mr. Michael Dabby.